-The reality of addiction just isn’t that simple.
+The reality of addiction, also known as substance use disorder or SUD, just isn’t that simple.

 What is addiction?